Toyota A transmission: A343E (30-43LS)

-Valve body has a extra solenoid for full electronically controlled line pressure.
+Valve body has an extra solenoid for full electronically controlled line pressure.
 Allows for greater control of shift strategy and line pressure via stock ECU/TCM.
 1JZ-GTE, 2JZ-GTE and 2JZ-GE variants use a "J2" bellhousing.
 30-40LE and 30-41LE "J2" torque converters are interchangeable.
 Some forum reports they are internally upgraded and use the same internals as the 30-40LS.
 The European/GCC spec TT Supra (EU TT Supra has a larger cooler) and the automatic JZX110 turbo chassis has a smaller cooler.
 Maximum power using the stock internals is reported to be 450.
 There were only 40 UK Spec TT Supra's produced using the A343E.